mikeobrien/FubuMVC.Swank/README.md

 - Service description is convention based.
 You can use the built in conventions or provide your own.
 - Built in conventions allow you to embed documentation as markdown or text.
 - Optionally group resources by module.
 Useful for larger API's.
 - Ability to override any part of the specification.
-For example, adding specific errors to all endpoints.
+For example, adding specific status codes to all endpoints.
 - Ability to override UI styles and behavior by referencing your own stylesheets and javascript.
 - Users can toggle between json and xml representations of request/response.
 - Option to merge in another specification.
 Useful when migrating from another platform.